 Business Judgment

-The Special Co-Trustee is permitted and authorized to exercise "Business Judgment" in the course of service in the capacity of Special Co-Trustee.
+The Special Co-Trustee is not permitted nor authorized to exercise "Business Judgment" in the course of service in the capacity of Special Co-Trustee.
+The Special Co-Trustee may only make decisions that are unanimously supported by my daughters.
 The Special Co-Trustee will not be liable for any act or omission to act unless it is conclusively established that the act or omission to act was motivated by an actual intent to harm my Trust or a beneficiary of my Trust or is an act of self-dealing for personal pecuniary benefit.
 My Trust will pay or reimburse the costs of defending and/or settling any claim made against the Special Co-Trustee unless it is conclusively established that the Special Co-Trustee's conduct was motivated by an actual intent to harm my Trust or a beneficiary of my Trust.
 All provisions of my Trust Agreement that limit the liability of my Trustee will likewise apply in limiting the liability of the Special Co-Trustee.

 Authority of Successor Special Co-Trustee